bivald/orbited2/_sources/tcpsocket.txt

 Parameters are:

-    sock.open(server_adress, server_port, binary_protocol);
+    sock.open(server_address, server_port, binary_protocol);

-server_adress: The address for Orbited to connect to
+server_address: The address for Orbited to connect to
 server_port: The port for Orbited to connect to
 binary_protocol: Is the data binary or text?
 If you plan to send binary data such as images over Orbited, this should be set to true.
 If you plan to only send text (as in when connecting to an irc server) binary should be set to false.

 Also, when set to binary Orbited does not handle string encoding at all.
 It's worth noting here that browsers do not use UTF-8 internally, but UTF-16.
-So if you plan to use binary protocol, unless you want utf-16, we recommend you to decode to utf-8 before sending it via the socket (sock.send).
-How to do this can be read on https://gist.github.com/2780226 (thanks to Philip Bennefall for pointing this out)
+If you plan to send binary data, unless you want UTF-16 for any reason, we recommend that you encode text strings from UTF-16 to UTF-8 before sending them using the send method of the socket class.
+You may read more about this on https://gist.github.com/2780226 (thanks to Philip Bennefall for pointing this out)

 .. sourcecode:: javascript